Seirdy/seirdy.one/content/posts/website-best-practices.md

 If you want to include a profile photo (e.g., if your website is part of the IndieWeb), I recommend re-using one of your favicons.
 Doing so should be harmless since most browsers will fetch and cache favicons anyway.

+If you really want to go overboard with PNG optimization, you can try a tool like [Efficient Compression Tool](https://github.com/fhanau/Efficient-Compression-Tool).

 Layout
 ------